dfsg90123123/profanity3WINx64/README.md

-# profanity2
+# profanity3

 Profanity is a high performance (probably the fastest!) vanity address generator for Ethereum.
 Create cool customized addresses that you never realized you needed!
 Recieve Ether in style!
 Wow!

+This is a fork of "profanity2", which is a fork of "profanity".
+Because of extreme criativity, this third fork is called "profanity3".

 ![Screenshot](/img/screenshot.png?raw=true "Wow!
 That's a lot of zeros!")

 # Important to know

-A previous version of this project has a known critical issue due to a bad source of randomness.
+A previous version of this project (hereby called "profanity1" for context) has a known critical issue due to a bad source of randomness.
 The issue enables attackers to recover private key from public key: https://blog.1inch.io/a-vulnerability-disclosed-in-profanity-an-ethereum-vanity-address-tool-68ed7455fc8c

-This project "profanity2" was forked from the original project and modified to guarantee **safety by design**.
+The good guys at 1inch created a follow-up project called "profanity2" which was forked from the original "profanity1" project and modified to guarantee **safety by design**.
 This means source code of this project do not require any audits, but still guarantee safe usage.

-Project "profanity2" is not generating key anymore, instead it adjusts user-provided public key until desired vanity address will be discovered.
+The "profanity2" project is not generating keys anymore, instead it adjusts a user-provided public key until desired vanity address will be discovered.
 Users provide seed public key in form of 128-symbol hex string with `-z` parameter flag.
 Resulting private key should be used to be added to seed private key to achieve final private key of the desired vanity address (private keys are just 256-bit numbers).
 Running "profanity2" can even be outsourced to someone completely unreliable - it is still safe by design.

+This repo right here, "profanity3", is the same as profanity2 with just one special feature: it can crack profanity1 keys.

 ## Getting public key for mandatory `-z` parameter